 Spend some time listening to current hits in the genre you want to write in.
 If you like Country music, listen to the top 20 current Country hits and study the chords, melodies, and lyrics to see what they have in common.
-What is it that Country audiences are excited about right now, so it’s the type of song music publishers in Nashville need right now!
+This is what Country audiences are excited about right now, so it’s the type of song music publishers in Nashville need right now!

 If you’re interested in Rock, Pop, R&B/Soul or Hip-Hop, check out the current radio airplay charts to see which songs are getting the most play.
 These are the ones that listeners are eating up!
 You can find up-to-date Radio Airplay Charts at BDSradio.com and Billboard.com.
 Click on “Select Chart Here” and check out the ones you’re interested in.
 If you don’t know which charts you’re interested in, check out a few.
 This is essential research for songwriters!

 Once you’ve found a genre you like and a couple of songs, listen to them carefully and study your genre.
 Look for the general, broad characteristics of your genre by asking the following questions as you listen.

 What kind of language is used?